 More than the food and the location, people place importance on the customer experience.
 It is the secret sauce to achieving longevity and a high rate of return customers in the industry.

 How can you improve your customer service and make sure the experience you provide remains consistent in the future?
 One way to assess this is by getting involved in a mystery shopping program created specifically for restaurants.

 Here are some of the benefits you’ll get by evaluating your restaurant through a mystery shopping service.

 Unlike online reviews where you’ll mostly see uninformative details regarding limited areas of your business, reports written by mystery shoppers are replete with information you can actually use in making management decisions.

-Comments on customer service, staff behavior, food presentation, hygiene, and ambiance are some of the areas mystery shoppers include in their reports.
-Photos of food, bathroom, and dining room may also be provided together with the written report.
+Comments on customer service, staff behavior, food presentation, hygiene and ambiance are some of the areas mystery shoppers include in their reports.
+Photos of the food, bathroom and dining room may also be provided with the written report.
 Some clients may even ask for video clips in certain situations.
 Your requirements can be customized for your business needs.

 The behavior of employees is also taken into account.
 Noteworthy individuals who made the dining experience much better may also be forwarded to the client.
 The same goes for staff who are showing unprofessional work ethics.

 Reports are usually required to be submitted within 24 hours after their site visit.
 This ensures all their observations and experiences remain fresh on their minds while they’re writing it down.
 This quick response time will allow you to immediately fix minor problems before real customer reviews show up online.